 - 6. Let's look at the characteristics of these youths before illustrating random assignment of treatments.
-For this question use the summary function. - (a) Before looking at the data, guess what two types of crimes are most common among institutionalized youths (you don't need to write your guesses on the lab report).
+You may find the summary and table functions useful here. - (a) Before looking at the data, guess what two types of crimes are most common among institutionalized youths (you don't need to write your guesses on the lab report).
 Now let's look at the data.
 What two types of crimes did most of these youths commit?
 Report the fraction (of the total) of youths who committed these two crime types on your lab report. - (b) Before looking at the data, guess the fraction (of the total) of youths in institutions who drank alcohol in the year before being sent there (you don't need to write your guess on the lab report).
 What is the fraction of these youths who drank alcohol in that year?
 Report the fraction on your lab report. - (c) Before looking at the data, guess the average number of times arrested (you dont need to write your guess on the lab report).
 Now, what is the average number of times arrested in the data?
 Report the average on your lab report.